A Card - Any Card

 Three pages: Game description including features, rules, and sample paytable.

-One page: Rack / rule card (front & back, side by side)
+One page: Rack / rule card (designed to print front & back, shown side by side)

 One page: sample single player betting area.

 One page: sample BJ type table layout with 5 player locations.

 One page: sample Big 6 type table layout with two large community betting areas.